evergreen-ci/evergreen/docs/Hosts/Spawn-Hosts.md

 Please note that even though Evergreen will automatically stop and start your host at the configured times, you can still manually stop and start your host whenever you need.
-It's recommended that if you do this, you also [set a temporary exemption](#temporary-exemptions) to ensure that you can use your host without being interrupted by the sleep schedule.
+It's recommended that if you do this, you also [set a temporary exemption](#temporary-exemptions) to ensure that you can use your host without being interrupted when the sleep schedule tries to automatically stop/start your host.

 In the Spruce UI, you can pick a sleep schedule for your host when creating the unexpirable host or editing an existing unexpirable host: